 What is learning, anyway?
 According to Bransford et al. (2006), learning is, among other things, a social activity that happens in a particular context — it could be setting-based such as school, work, or even in cultural context — that involves interactions between people.
 Thinking back, an essential aspect of my learning process has been human interaction.
 I believe that every person with whom I interact with could teach me something.

 As an introvert, however, my biggest challenge is the relatively limited amount of time that I am comfortable spending around people.

-Furthermore, my preference for one-on-one interaction with people, which might further decrease my chances of meeting as many people as I could.
+Furthermore, my preference for one-on-one interaction with people might decrease my chances of meeting as many people as I could.
 Although I no longer do now, I saw it as a hindrance for a long time.

-Maybe introversion has not been the reason for my preference to interact with a very small number of people at any given time.
-Maybe it is due to my growing awareness of the different aspects of human interactions and a call to further understand these aspects to maximize the experience of interacting with other human beings, regardless of where, how and how many are involved.
+Maybe introversion has not been the reason for my preference to interact with only a few people at any given time.
+Perhaps, it is due to my growing awareness of the different aspects of human interactions.
+The way I see it, such awareness acts as a call to further understand the various aspects of social interaction to maximize the experience of interacting with other human beings, regardless of where, how, and how many are involved.

 A note to self: every human interaction brings an opportunity to learn something new.